 One of the most common forms of cat aggression occurs between cats that live together but are separated for a short time.
 This type of cat attack can be emotionally upsetting to the victim cat as well as the cats' owners.
 In many instances, the unexpected attack results from redirected aggression when the aggressor lashes out at a surrogate target since the actual target can't be reached.

-How To Stop Aggression After Vet Visit
+How to Stop Aggression After Vet Visit

-- Segregate the kitty returning from the vet in a room alone for at least half a day.
-That gives him time to self-groom and remove all the icky clinic smell from his fur, which is so offensive to his cat buddies.
-It also allows the treated cat time to decompress from the stress of the vet visit so he's less on the defensive.
+Plan to segregate the cat returning from the vet in a room alone for at least half a day.
+That gives it time to self-groom and remove all the icky clinic smell from its fur, which is so offensive to its cat buddies.
+It also allows the treated cat time to decompress from the stress of the vet visit so it's less on the defensive.

-- For some situations, it may be helpful to scent all the cats with a strong-smelling pleasant odor that not only makes them alike but also distracts them from cat-bashing.
+For some situations, it may be helpful to scent all the cats with a strong-smelling pleasant odor that not only makes them smell alike but also distracts them from cat-bashing.
 For instance, rub your hands with the water from canned tuna, and stroke the back of each cat.
 That should encourage them to self-groom and potentially groom each other-creating a renewal of the family scent.